 Some more benefits of these 3-day cricket camps include:

-- Specialist skills program including nets sessions, centre wicket play, bowling machines sessions, fielding skills, running between wickets and dedicated training sessions for all types of bowling (fast, swing and spin bowling), wicketkeeping and batting technique.
+- Specialist skills programs.
+Including, nets sessions, centre wicket play, bowling machines sessions, fielding skills, running between wickets and dedicated training sessions for all types of bowling (fast, swing and spin bowling), wicketkeeping and batting technique.

 - Training sessions with some of Australia’s best international cricket stars and qualified coaching panels.